pedrodb87/terraform-team3/terraform-project/README.md

 		}

-# this part tells google to look for a project named "My Billing Account"
+# this part tells google to look for a billing account named "My Billing Account".
+So "My Billing Account" billing account must be created first in the console for this script to run.
+If there is a different billing account you would like to use for this project, you can specify it and just change the name in the block of code.

 		data "google_billing_account" "acct" {
 		    display_name = "My Billing Account"